mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ### Performing Actions on the Ledger Itself

 Once we have the users and admins, we can perform the actual chaincode logic.
-Logic for this is in the `ledgerActions.js`.
+The logic for this is in the `ledgerActions.js`.

 Relevant fragments of code are discussed here.
-First part is the connection information.
+The first part is the connection information.
 Think of this as being similar to creating a database connection.

 ```javascript
 const ccp = helper.buildCCPOrg1();